Brief

 - the tradition of an annual ice-climbing competition

-- a series (becoming annual) of "Opened Estonian Rock Climbing Competitions"
+- a series of (becoming annual) "Opened Estonian Rock Climbing Competitions" is initiated by TKK

-- an Estonian flag is for the first time hoisted as high as 8600m by
+- an Estonian flag is for the first time hoisted as high as 8600m by Boris Slepikovsky (Sillamäe) who participates with A. Kovalchuk in an international expedition to

 Mt.
 Everest (Himalaya),